'Mantsopa

-'Mantsopa Anna Makhetha (1793–1908), often referred to as 'Mantsopa, was a Basotho prophet, rainmaker, and storyteller.
+'Mantsopa Anna Makhetha (1793–1908), often referred to as 'Mantsopa, was a Basotho prophetess, rainmaker, and storyteller.
 She advised King Moshoeshoe I and predicted the outcomes of several battles, including the Battle of Viervoet in 1851 and the Battle of Berea in 1852.
 She was exiled to Modderpoort in the late 1860s, where she converted to Christianity and was baptised in 1870.
 She fused Christianity with her own traditional Basotho customs.

 Early life and background

 'Mantsopa was born in 1793 in Likotsi or Ramakhetheng, west of the Caledon River in the present day Free State province of South Africa.
 Her father was Makhetha, half-brother to Mohlomi, a seer and Bakoena chief.
 She was descended from royalty of Bakwena ba Monaheng and named after the folktale teller Ntsopa.

 Prophecies, rainmaking, and exile

 By the 1840s, 'Mantsopa was renowned as a rainmaker, seer, and diviner.
 She called for the preservation of Basotho customs, uniting the Sotho people during a time when there was frequent raiding between Afrikaner settlers and the Basotho as well as a growing risk of war with the British-administered Orange River territory.
 She was a talented storyteller and travelled to the lowlands of her cousin King Moshoeshoe I's territories, rallying the people against Christian missionaries and calling on them to support their high chiefs and uphold Basotho traditions.

 The earliest documented and most famous prophecy of 'Mantsopa occurred in 1851.
 Major Henry Douglas Warden, British Resident in the Orange River Sovereignty, demanded that the Basuto restore cattle and horses to the victims of their past cattle raids.
 He had mustered a force of 2,500 to attack Moshoeshoe.
 'Mantsopa predicted that Moshoeshoe would have a swift victory and that there would be rain to end an ongoing drought.
 The Battle of Viervoet was won by Moshoeshoe's forces on 30 June 1851.
 It also rained that day.

 Eight years later, French Protestant missionary leader Eugène Casalis recorded 'Mantsopa's prophecy, writing:

-Following 'Mantsopa's success in predicting the results of the battle, she became an adviser to King Moshoeshoe I and his sons, especially ‘Masupha and Joel.
+Following 'Mantsopa's success in predicting the results of the battle, she became an adviser to King Moshoeshoe I and his sons, especially 'Masupha and Joel.
 She then prophesied that Moshoeshoe I would defeat Colonel George Cathcart's forces at Berea, which they did on 20 December 1852 at the Battle of Berea.
 She also told the Moshoeshoe the day in October 1853 that he would attack his old rival Batlokwa chief Kgosi Sekonyela and bring his fortress to ruins.

 As 'Mantsopa gained moral and spiritual authority, Moshoeshoe I feared her growing influence and exiled her in the late 1860s.
 She moved with her husband across the river to Modderpoort (Sesotho: Lekhalong la Bo Tau).
 After her exile, 'Mantsopa correctly prophesied the defeat of the Basotho, angering Basotho military leaders.